quicwg/ops-drafts/draft-ietf-quic-manageability.md

 are both inspectable and invariant
 {{?QUIC-INVARIANTS=RFC8999}}.

-This document describes version 1 of the QUIC protocol, whose wire image is fully defined in {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}.
+This document addresses version 1 of the QUIC protocol, whose wire image is fully defined in {{QUIC-TRANSPORT}} and {{?QUIC-TLS}}.
 Features of the wire image described herein may change in future versions of the protocol, except when specified as an invariant {{QUIC-INVARIANTS}},